Skip to main content

 The policy engine translates Alignment Card declarations into enforceable rules over concrete tools.
 An alignment card says an agent may perform web_fetch.
 The capabilities section of the same card says web_fetch means mcp__browser__navigate and mcp__browser__click — but not mcp__filesystem__delete.
 The card declares intent.
 The enforcement section enforces it.

-Since UC-4 (2026-04-15), policy is part of the alignment card, not a separate artifact.
+Policy is part of the alignment card, not a separate artifact.
 The capabilities, enforcement, and per-capability forbidden rules live as sections of the unified card.
 There is no standalone policy YAML file, no PUT /v1/agents/:id/policy endpoint, and no mnemom policy CLI group.
-Use mnemom card evaluate + PUT /v1/agents/{id}/alignment-card instead.
-See the policy management guide for the customer workflow and the migration guide if you’re coming from the pre-UC model.
+Use mnemom card evaluate + PUT /v1/alignment/agent/{id} instead.
+See the policy management guide for the customer workflow.

 The policy engine is a parallel enforcement layer to alignment enforcement (observe/nudge/enforce).
 Alignment enforcement checks agent behavior against card values.
 Policy enforcement checks tool usage against the card’s capabilities + enforcement sections.
 Both run independently and produce separate verdicts.